 Because of the lack of education and publicity epilepsy gets aside from Lil Wayne and that guy from Lost, not many people care.
 After all, it’s not cancer, you’re not dying(at the moment), and there are medications.
 Seven different medications have failed me, and the one I am on now only controls what I have.
 It does not and never will cure it.

 Going through all that testing will leave you emotionally raw.
-After all you may have waited two weeks to find out if there is some rare disease slowly killing you.
-Nothing can prepare you for that, and can nothing seriously speed that shit up?!
+After all, you may have waited two weeks to find out if there is some rare disease slowly killing you.
+Nothing can prepare you for that, and can nothing seriously speed that test up?

 The only relief felt is knowing that there is a name for what you have.
 After that, it’s a fight to control it and you’re going to spend a lot of your time explaining it to other people.
 No one can truly understand it unless they are in your shoes.